A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Results

 \subsection{Time complexity}

 We now present results on the time complexity of our protocols in the worst-case scenario, focusing solely on the classical steps and neglecting the complexity associated with implementing quantum operations.
+We present all proofs in Methods.